JUCE Components: Mouse & Keyboard Listening

 By implementing a component’s hitTest function, you can further detail that you only want to receive mouse events in certain areas of the component.

-Note that in order for hitTest to be useful, the component must be receiving mouse events overall.
+In order for hitTest to be useful, the component must be receiving mouse events.
 In other words, you must pass true as the first argument to setInterceptsMouseClicks.

 bool hitTest (int x, int y)